Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Expandable alt_header="Who has access to dbt Copilot?" >

-When enabled by an admin, <Constant name="copilot" /> is available on a <Constant name="cloud" /> [Starter, Enterprise, or Enterprise plus account](https://www.getdbt.com/contact) to all dbt Cloud [developer license users](/docs/cloud/manage-access/seats-and-users).
+When enabled by an admin, <Constant name="copilot" /> is available on a <Constant name="cloud" /> [Starter, Enterprise, or Enterprise+ account](https://www.getdbt.com/contact) to all dbt Cloud [developer license users](/docs/cloud/manage-access/seats-and-users).

 </Expandable>